 Cranes & Elevating Work Platforms Expert Witness

 Gilmore Engineers can provide mechanical engineering experts in cranes, elevating work platforms and lifting equipment.
 Our engineer will analyse the evidence and locate the root cause of failures in these areas.

-For over 30 years, Gilmore Engineers has been a leader in the investigation and analysis of a variety of different types of incidents.
-During this time Gilmore Engineers have provided over 1,500 reports to members of the legal profession for matters before District, Supreme and Federal Courts.
+Over the last 30 years, Gilmore Engineers has been a leader in the analysis and investigation of incidents with machinery including crane failure analysis, elevating work platforms and lifting equipment analysis.
+Gilmore Engineers have provided more than 1,500 reports to members of the legal profession for matters before the Federal, Supreme and District Courts.

-Gilmore Engineers will examine the available evidence and give you an initial engineering assessment in the form of a verbal opinion.
-If necessary, this opinion can be provided in the form of a comprehensive report for the Court.
+Gilmore Engineers examine the evidence that is available.
+They will give you an initial engineering assessment through a verbal opinion.
+If necessary, this opinion can be provided as a comprehensive report for the Court.
 Our experts will then follow through by presenting their evidence to the Court in person on your behalf if required.

 - Crane dropping load

 - Mobile crane crashes